frasim/jquery-widget-polygonal-graph/README.md

 jquery-widget-polygonal-graph
 ============================

+**jQuery Widget Polygonal Graph** is a jQuery widget based on widget factory.
-A jQuery widget that drows a polygonal graphic using canvas tag of HTML5.
+It draws a polygonal graphic on a circle using canvas tag of HTML5.

 <img src="https://raw.githubusercontent.com/revilkent/jquery-widget-polygonalGraph/master/screenshot.png" />